MeeFoundation/docs/src/Data_model.md

 ![example1](./images/example1.png)

-Data is read and/or written to these contexts by apps.
-For example the Game app reads and writes information about Alice as she plays the game to the Person entity shown in the 3rd context from the left.
-There may be more than one context associated with the connection (relationship) betwen Alice and a provider.
-In the example shown above, the NYTimes.com website reads and writes data to and from one context, but two other contexts also store information about Alice's overall connection with the NYTimes.
-We show a password manager and a form filler--two other apps that write to their corresponding contexts.
+Data is read from and/or written to these contexts by apps.
+For example the Game app reads and writes information about Alice as she plays the game to the Person entity shown in the 3rd RPContext from the left.
+There may be more than one context associated with a single connection between Alice and a provider's app or site.
+In the example above, the NYTimes.com website reads date from and writes to an RPContext context, and two other contexts also store information about Alice's overall connection with the NYTimes.
+One is accessed by a password manager app and the other by a form filler app.

 #### Container example #2